 - Adhere to the ethical standards of the profession.

 Students entering Counseling programs are required to adhere to ethical standards as presented in the ACA Ethical Standards.
 Any behavior which is deemed unethical will be grounds for dismissal from the program.
-Copies of the standards are on reserve in the Counseling Resource Room and on the website.
+Copies of the standards are on reserve in the Counseling Resource Room.

 Cheating on examinations, submitting work of other students as your own, or plagiarism in any form (i.e., failure to document research according to APA guidelines) will result in penalties ranging from an "F" in the assignment to other measures.